sathishkrcs/NodeJS/nonblock-io.md

 - OS will update the completed events to this queue.
 - There is a event loop will check for completed events in libuv.
 - When libuv sees completed events in event loop, It process the events and call the callback in V8(JS callback).
-- This is completly async , libuv and v8 runs parllely.
+- This is completly async , libuv and v8 runs parllely inside node itself.